Shaj2311/Basic-Neural-Network/README.md

-# Basic-Neural-Network
+# XOR Neural Network
-A simple neural network that predicts XOR (most of the time :) ), written in C
+A simple neural network that predicts XOR (most of the time :D ), written in C
 ## Network Details
 Here is a quick overview of the network's structure and workings:
 | Property          | Description                   |